Samsung Galaxy S25 Ultra vs Galaxy Z Fold 6 preview: Function versus form

 Display Differences

-The Galaxy S25 Ultra will feature a 6.8-inch Dynamic AMOLED 2X display with a 1-120Hz dynamic refresh rate, exceptional HDR support, and the anti-reflective coating on top which will help eliminate screen reflections and boost legibility.
+The Galaxy S25 Ultra will probably feature a 6.8-inch Dynamic AMOLED 2X display with a 1-120Hz dynamic refresh rate, exceptional HDR support, and we expect the return of that excellent anti-reflective coating, which we saw on the Galaxy S24 Ultra with its Gorilla Armor glass.

 One new feature that's always in the cards is the possibly higher peak brightness on the Galaxy S25 Ultra.
 Samsung has been gradually increasing this metric over the years, with the latest Galaxy S24 Ultra topping 2,600 nits.
 The new phone will likely beat that, and paired with the anti-reflective screen, this will make for a superb experience in extreme lighting conditions, like checking your Instagram feed at noon.